brezaei/PoseTrack_ActionClassification/README.md

 *  [License](#license)
 *  [Acknowledgements](#acknowledgements)

 ## Requirements
 The classification network is coded in python 2.7 and used caffe2 framework.
 For installing caffe2 you can use the following instruction, remember to set the USELMDB=ON while building the caffe2 from source.

 https://caffe2.ai/docs/getting-started.html?platform=mac&configuration=prebuilt

-Since we are using this database in order to save the pose evolution representations.
+Since we are using LMDB database in order to save the pose evolution representations.
+If you wish to use different data structure, you have to modify the input handling operation based on your desired data structure.

 ## Running the code
 The code contains two parts: